 - (A) The City has the authority to remove all temporary signs installed or placed on public or private rights-of-way.
 Temporary signs that are freestanding signs shall not be placed within the sight triangle of an intersection as required by 155.600. - (B) During such periods of time as are designated by the United States Weather Bureau as being a hurricane warning or severe storm warning or alert, the owner, occupant, or user of the property where the temporary sign is placed shall take precautions for removing or securing such signs, in accordance with the pertinent provisions of the Florida Building Code, as may be amended from time to time.
-If the property owner fails to remove a temporary sign during such weather conditions, the City may remove those signs it deems to be a danger to the public safety and welfare, and the cost of the sign removal shall be charged to the property owner. - (C) Unless otherwise noted within the provision of this LDC, all temporary signs shall be nonilluminated. - (D) Only such temporary signs as are detailed herein below shall be permitted to be erected temporarily upon any building lot, plot, or parcel of land:
+If the property owner fails to remove a temporary sign during such weather conditions, the City may remove those signs it deems to be a danger to the public safety and welfare, and the cost of the sign removal shall be charged to the property owner. - (C) Unless otherwise noted within the provision of this LDC, all temporary signs shall be nonilluminated. - (D) Only such temporary signs as are detailed herein below shall be permitted to be erected temporarily upon any building lot, lot, or parcel of land:

-Table 155.6101 Temporary Signs Sign Type Maximum Square Footage Maximum Number of Signs Maximum Height Duration Removal Non-Residential Ground signs for Parcels Under Construction 32 square feet 1 per frontage 7.5 feet Sign may be displayed on site while construction is active Prior to the issuance of a certificate of occupancy or certificate of completion
+Table 155.6101: Temporary Signs Sign Type Maximum Square Footage Maximum Number of Signs Maximum Height Duration Removal Non-Residential Ground signs for Parcels Under Construction 32 square feet 1 per frontage 7.5 feet Sign may be displayed on site while construction is active Prior to the issuance of a certificate of occupancy or certificate of completion Leasing Banner - Nonresidential 32 square feet 1 per vacant tenant N/A Not erected until the property or tenant bay is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement Real Estate Sale - Nonresidential and Multi- Family Residential 32 square feet 1 per street frontage 7.5 feet Not erected until the property or tenant bay is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement Sidewalk Signs 6 square feet 1 per tenant or business 3.5 feet During operating hours removed at the close of business Special Event Banners 32 square feet 1 N/A Displayed no more than seven days prior to the date of the special event Within 24 hours of the conclusion of the special event Temporary Banner Signs 32 square feet 1 N/A Up to 90 days after installation.
+N/A Residential Non- Commercial Signs 4 square feet per sign and 8 square feet per parcel N/A 5 feet No more than 120 days in any 12- month period N/A

-Table 155.6101 Temporary Signs Sign Type Maximum Square Footage Maximum Number of Signs Maximum Height Duration Removal Non-Re sidential Leasing Banner - Nonresidential 32 square feet 1 per vacant tenant N/A Not erected until the property or tenant bay is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement Real Estate Sale - Nonresidential and Multi- Family Residential 32 square feet 1 per street frontage 7.5 feet Not erected until the property or tenant bay is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement Sidewalk Signs 6 square feet 1 per tenant or business 3.5 feet N/A N/A Special Event Banners 32 square feet 1 N/A Displayed no more than seven days prior to the date of the special event Within 24 hours of the conclusion of the special event Temporary Banner Signs 32 square feet 1 N/A Up to 90 days after installation.
-N/A Residential Non- Commercial Signs 4 square feet per sign and 8 square feet per parcel N/A 5 feet No more than 120 days in any 12- month period N/A Real Estate Sale and Leasing 4 square feet 1 per street frontage 5 feet Not erected until the property is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement
+Table 155.6101: Temporary Signs Sign Type Maximum Square Footage Maximum Number of Signs Maximum Height Duration Removal Non-Residential Real Estate Sale and Leasing 4 square feet 1 per street frontage 5 feet Not erected until the property is offered for sale, rent, or lease Within three days of closing or the signing of a lease agreement